-This intra-African migrant is uniquely adapted for these misty conditions and is a grassland dependant species.
-Their breeding habitat forms part of the KZN Mistbelt Grasslands Important Bird and Biodiversity Areas (IBA) and with less than 40 pairs left in South Africa, BirdLife South Africa’s IBA Programme has launched the Blue Swallow Stewardship Project.
+This intra-African migrant is uniquely adapted for these misty conditions and is a grassland dependent species.
+Their breeding habitat forms part of the KZN Mistbelt Grasslands Important Bird and Biodiversity Areas (IBA) and with less than 40 pairs left in South Africa, BirdLife South Africa’s Landscape Conservation Programme manages the Blue Swallow Stewardship Project in collaboration with Conservation Outcomes and Ezemvelo KZN Wildlife.
 The Blue Swallow Stewardship Project aims to formally protect the last known breeding sites of the Blue Swallow in South Africa under the national Biodiversity Stewardship initiative.
-BirdLife South Africa is working jointly with KZN’s provincial conservation authority, Ezemvelo KZN Wildlife, to secure these sites.
+BirdLife South Africa is working jointly with KZN’s provincial conservation authority, Ezemvelo KZN Wildlife, and project partners, Conservation Outcomes, to secure these remaining Mistbelt sites.

 Only 10% of the breeding population of Blue Swallows in South Africa occur on formally protected land and, thus, the onus falls on the private land owner to protect these special birds.
 These birds utilises the same habitat that is of high agricultural value to farmers.
 The area where Blue Swallows occur is a high production dairy, beef and timber area.
 This landscape is a highly competitive one for Blue Swallows as well as landowners.
 To date, the benefits received by private landowners entering into Biodiversity Stewardship in South Africa have been minimal.
 Linking with Candice Stevens’ Biodiversity Stewardship Fiscal Benefits Project we are aiming to, not only protect the Critically Endangered Blue Swallow habitat in South Africa, but also make it worthwhile for the landowner to do so through the use of ‘green’ taxes.